unixorn/sysadmin-reading-list/README.md

 #### Learning Docker

--[The Docker Book](https://www.dockerbook.com/) - An excellent resource for getting started with Docker.
+- [The Docker Book](https://www.dockerbook.com/) - An excellent resource for getting started with Docker.
 This book is quick & easy to read.

 ### Kubernetes